kirontoo/blog/content/posts/vim-tricks.md

 your current buffer

 ## Sorting
-highlight the lines you want to sort, then run the command: `:sort`
+Highlight the lines you want to sort, then run the command: `:sort`

 **Example**:
 ```javascript